Cost Guides

 Interior painting cost in Toronto

-For a typical 1,800 sq ft Toronto semi with 9-foot ceilings, expect $5,500–$8,500 to repaint walls, ceilings, and trim throughout the home using premium paint with two coats.
-Condos generally come in 20–30% lower because they have fewer rooms, no exterior trim, and consistent ceiling height.
+For a typical 1,800 sq ft Toronto semi with 9-foot ceilings, a full interior repaint covers walls, ceilings, and trim throughout the home using premium paint with two coats.
+Condos generally come in lower because they have fewer rooms, no exterior trim, and consistent ceiling height.
+For an exact figure on your home, request a free written quote.

 Watch out for: 'as needed' wording